The book is extremely explicit and in some places very homoerotic. Has that been toned down? Dana Delany:

 - Chuck Bass of Gossip Girl is a Depraved Bisexual in the books, but is straight The Casanova in the TV series.

 - The NBC sitcom Love, Sidney made waves when it was first announced, as it would be the first major television show to feature an openly gay main character.
 However, the show later faced criticism from the gay community because aside from some very subtle Sub Text, Sidney's sexuality was never mentioned outside of the pilot.

-- Recent adaption of Miss Marple and Poirot has some of the exclusively straight cast members turn gay, for example in Five Little Pigs, The Body in the Library and Cards on the Table (in the latter it was done to at least three characters.)
+- ITV's Poirot (1989) and Marple (2004) make some of the exclusively straight cast members gay, for example in Five Little Pigs, The Body in the Library and Cards on the Table (in the latter it was done to at least three characters).
 In A Murder Is Announced, a subtle lesbian subtext in the original novel is made much more explicit.